Gpant7/Module2/README.md

 3. Html_Css_Javascript: Web page generation using html, css and javascript

+4. PHP: Web page generation using xampp,MySql,Apache and PHP.

 4. Java_Swing: Simple GUI construction using Graphics and Thread in Java.

 5. Java_UCSDUnfoldingMaps: Earthquakes presentation in PApllet using Java and JSON.